 I recently finished reading a book called ‘The Checklist Manifesto.’
-It’s a fascinating book that was written by a surgeon who was struck by the idea that something as simple as a checklist can be the linchpin of a successful outcome, versus complete disaster in some of the most critical of situations.
-The author spoke [...]
+It’s a fascinating book written by a surgeon who was struck by the idea that something as simple as a checklist can be the linchpin of a successful outcome versus a complete disaster in some of the most critical situations.
+The author spoke about how [...]

 I frequently ask clients during our first conversation, “what is the average return of the market?”
 Usually, without fail, they answer, “7% - 8%.”
 My next question is, “when has it averaged that return?”
 Usually, without fail, they answer, “historically,” or something to that nature.
 My response to this answer is, “do you think it’s [...]